jonathanbossenger/block-theme-course/module-05/01-Download-and-Store.md

 	- `/OpenSans-Italic-VariableFont_wdth,wght.woff2`
 	- `/OpenSans-VariableFont_wdth,wght.woff2`

 You may rename these files to anything you prefer if it helps with remembering them.
-For the purposes of this course, we'll keep them the same.
+For the purposes of this lesson, we'll keep them the same.

 ## Storing the Web Font in the Theme

 The next step is to figure out where the font files should go in your theme.
-Every theme author has their own preference for organizing such files, but a common location is within and `/assets/fonts` folder.
+Every theme author has their preference for organizing such files, but a common location is within and `/assets/fonts` folder.
 The easiest way to do that is to copy over the contents of the `Open_Sans` folder and drop it in, so that your theme's directory structure looks like the following:

 ```
 theme-slug